mathexl/heimdall/README.md

 ## Generating Your Own Spectogram Library

-Heimdall utilizes a secondary NN to provide more context to a recording by transcribing the audio recording into a spectogram and running it
-through MobileNet which has a ~50% level of accuracy.
-This NN is not utilized to make a prediction - rather - helps sort between two close words that
-may be similar by the primary net.
+Heimdall utilizes a secondary NN to provide more context to a recording by transcribing the audio recording into a spectogram and running it through MobileNet which has a ~50% level of accuracy.
+This NN is not utilized to make a prediction - rather - helps sort between two close words that may be similar by the primary net.
 The same model was trained with Inception architecture for the same accuracy.
-Exploding the validation set to the entire set had no effect on the training accuracy.                                                                                                  ##
+Exploding the validation set to the entire set had no effect on the training accuracy.

 A pre-converted set from Google's open source wake words library into Spectograms was open sourced by this project.
-I have uploaded them through the following
-links, which includes 22,500 jpgs sorted by classification.
-Converting the set took a long long time (much longer than expected, file I/O seems to lock out pretty fast)
-so it is best to just download the pre-compiled bundle to save time.
+I have uploaded them through the following links, which includes 22,500 jpgs sorted by classification.
+Converting the set took a long long time (much longer than expected, file I/O seems to lock out pretty fast) so it is best to just download the pre-compiled bundle to save time.

+The spectograms are rendered in the 'viridis' color scheme.
+You can change the scheme in the file easily.

 .zip     | https://storage.googleapis.com/speech-recog/hotwordSpectogramDataset.zip (4.54 GB)
 .tar.gz  | https://storage.googleapis.com/speech-recog/hotwordSpectogramDataset.tar.gz (1.59 GB)